G-Core/product-documentation/documentation/cloud/networking/ip-address/create-and-configure-a-reserved-ip-address.md

 Since you know the IP of the future equipment, you can pre-configure your services for it — for example, create a DNS record for this IP or configure the server to connect to it.

-Also, a reserved IP can be used as a <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-virtual-ip-vip-address" target="_blank">virtual IP address</a> .
+A reserved IP can also be used as a <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-virtual-ip-vip-address" target="_blank">virtual IP address</a>.

 ## How it works